 Observed Galaxy Distribution Transition with Increasing Redshift a Property of the Fractal

-I have found the universe is a standard, common garden variety fractal.
-It looks like a fractal – it is agreed by cosmologists to show fractal structure up to around 1 billion light-years out, and thereafter is smooth, just as the clip shows, saving General Relativity (apparently) – and acts as a fractal – it has a beginning, and expands exponentially – it is a fractal.
+I have found the universe is a standard, typical garden variety fractal.
+It looks like a fractal – it is agreed by cosmologists to show fractal structure up to around 1 billion light-years out, and after that is smooth, just as the clip shows, saving General Relativity (apparently) – and acts as a fractal – it has a beginning, and expands exponentially – it is a fractal.
 All fractals show Hubble’s Law( increasing recessional velocity with distance from an observer) – and a cosmic microwave background –this is the trunk of your garden(fractal) tree.

 My presentation.